 Welcome to Peerix

-My name is Anton and I’m a software engineer with over twenty years of experience with software development.
+My name is Anton Skshidlevsky (aka meefik), and I’m a software engineer with over twenty years of experience in software development and over ten years of experience in building WebRTC web applications.
 Today, I’m excited to announce the first release of Peerix, a JavaScript/TypeScript open-source library designed to simplify building WebRTC peer-to-peer applications.
 After months of development and testing, Peerix is now available for developers to use and contribute to.

 Background

-Currently, Peerix implements a core functionality around WebRTC and peer-to-peer connections.
-But even now, it supports a wide range of use cases, from simple data sharing to multi-stream media applications.
+Currently, Peerix implements core functionality around WebRTC and peer-to-peer connections.
+Even now, it supports a wide range of use cases, from simple data sharing to multi-stream media applications.
 The core API is designed to be minimal and intuitive, with sensible defaults for signaling and connection management.
-Just few lines of code are needed to get started.
-In the future, we plan to add more features and add-ons, such as recording, storage, and state synchronization, as well as additional signaling drivers to further enhance the capabilities of Peerix.
+Just a few lines of code are needed to get started.
+In the future, we plan to add more features and add-ons, as well as additional signaling drivers to further enhance the capabilities of Peerix.

 Why Peerix